b08x/ohmannium/README.md

 Currently, group and host variables are set in [inventory.yml](playbooks/inventory.yml)

-Variables that apply all hosts are set under
+Variables that apply to all hosts are set under
 `all:
   vars:
 `